extrange/personal-blog/docs/blog-posts/2022-02-07-vscode-remote-containers-over-ssh.md

 [`code-server`][code-server] is a fully browser-based implementation of VSCode, and offers nearly the same experience.
 Compared to SSH, all that is needed is a client with a browser, and there is no need for SSH certificates.

-However, the [lack of support for VSCode Remote-Container and Remote-SSH extensions][code-server-remote-extensions] were a deal-breaker for me, since I primarily develop within [development containers][devcontainers][^devcontainers].
+However, the [lack of support for VSCode Remote-Container and Remote-SSH extensions][code-server-remote-extensions][^proprietary-extensions] were a deal-breaker for me, since I primarily develop within [development containers][devcontainers][^devcontainers].

 `code-server` can be run in a Docker container too, and addtional `code-server` containers can even be created on-the-fly from within code-server itself.
 However, the configuration to automatically forward the relevant ports is going to be complicated.